abtion/adonisjs-template/README.example.md

 The project was initialized:

-- as a web project
+- As a web project
-- with React (Inertia) front-end
+- With React (Inertia) front-end
-- postgres was selected for database.
+- PostgresQL was selected as database.

 Otherwise the following changes where made: